Weijie-Yang/cat_advisor/README.md

-# LLM-Driven Machine Learning Framework for Catalyst Design of MgH<sub>2</sub> Dehydrogenation
+# Cat-Advisor: An Agent-Based Framework Integrating LLMs and Machine Learning for Catalyst Discovery in MgH<sub>2</sub> Dehydrogenation

 <img src="https://github.com/Weijie-Yang/cat_advisor/blob/main/Fig1.jpg" alt="Fig1" width="1000"/>
 An AI-driven framework for accelerating the discovery of high-performance MgH<sub>2</sub> dehydrogenation catalysts, by combining Large Language Models (LLMs like GPT-4o and a fine-tuned DeepSeek variant) with Machine Learning (ML) algorithms, is presented.
 It efficiently extracts MgH<sub>2</sub> catalyst experimental data from extensive literature and provides specialized, actionable recommendations for catalyst design via its multi-agent component, Cat-Advisor.